willmuron/Week-3-repository-wmuron/README.md

 7. Modify, create, and edit files as needed.
 ---
 # GET READY TO SYNC GITHUB
-1. Go to your GitHub → click on your GitHub photo → Settings → Developer Settings → Personal Access Tokens.
+1. Go to GitHub → click on your profile photo → Settings → Developer Settings → Personal Access Tokens.
 2. Click "Tokens (classic)".
 3. Click "Generate New Token".
 4. Click "Generate New Token (classic)".